Not sure where to eat north of Boston? Start with this roundup of forty of our favorite North Shore eateries, organized by different cuisines.

 5 Corners Kitchen

 Whether for brunch or dinner, this Marblehead gem is all about city-style sophistication and fabulous eats.
-Consistently rave reviews point to dishes like their tuna tartare, sausage and lentils, and steak frites as worthy of five stars.
+Consistently rave reviews point to dishes like hamachi tartare, roasted chicken, and steak frites as worthy of five stars.

 Owner and chef Gregg Brackman takes a minimalistic approach to his cuisine, offering simple, elegant dishes made with only the freshest ingredients.
 The result of his passion is a menu of mouth-watering plates with perfect flavor balance.
 Foodies will love the day boat and the homemade ravioli, each with a different preparation by Brackman depending on what day you stop in.